 The total amount of Emergency Financial Aid Grants distributed to students under HEERF for the second quarter of 2021 is $3,976,579.

 ESTIMATED NUMBER OF ELIGIBLE STUDENTS

-As of the spring 2021 term, JHU estimates that approximately 12,000 students may be eligible for the HEERF Student Share Grant Funds.
+For the second quarter, JHU estimates that approximately 12,000 students may be eligible for the HEERF Student Share Grant Funds.
 This represents approximately 46% of JHU’s total enrollment.

 NUMBER OF STUDENTS WHO HAVE RECEIVED HEERF STUDENT SHARE GRANTS

 As of the second quarter of the year, 4,194 students have received HEERF Student Share Grants.

 METHOD OF DETERMINING WHICH STUDENTS WOULD RECEIVE HEERF STUDENT SHARE GRANTS